aoijs/website/src/content/docs/guides/application/auto-complete.md

   order: 4
 ---

-There are multiple ways of using `$autoCompleteRespond` you can either use JSON or the simple aoi.js way.
+There are multiple ways of using `$autoCompleteRespond`.
+You can either use JSON or the simple aoi.js way.

-### Usage
+## Usage

+The `$autoCompleteRespond` can be used in two ways:

+1. **Simple Way**: Here's how you can use it in a simple way:

 ```php
 $autoCompleteRespond[OptionName;OptionReply;...]
 ```

+2. **JSON Way**: If you prefer JSON, you can use it like this:

 ```php
 $autoCompleteRespond[[{